Department of History

 262 History of the Holocaust: The Destruction of the European Jews (JWST 262, PWAD 262) (3).
 Anti-Semitism; the Jews of Europe; the Hitler dictatorship; evolution of Nazi Jewish policy from persecution to the Final Solution; Jewish response; collaborators, bystanders, and rescuers; aftermath.

-263 Military, War, and Gender in Movies (3).
+263 War and Gender in Movies (PWAD 263, WMST 262) (3).
 The course examines the interrelations between changes in warfare, the military system, and the gender order in Europe from medieval to modern time, and its reflection in international movies.

 264 Gender in Russian History (WMST 264) (3).
 Traces the development of sexual identities and changes in masculine and feminine ideals from Tsarist Russia through the post-Soviet period with emphasis on politics, society, and popular culture.